 Clearly, the couple had the energy to drum up business.
 But, it was support from SpeedPro and Brian and Kathy’s community engagement that complemented their drive and boosted their success.

-The De Nobles discovered a support system with community spirit at SpeedPro Imaging, which helped them get their business up and running and helps them get over obstacles as new business owners in the printing industry.
+The De Nobles discovered a support system with community spirit at SpeedPro, which helped them get their business up and running and helps them get over obstacles as new business owners in the printing industry.

 For example, a “buddy studio” produced the De Noble’s first job before they even had a studio of their own.